-- d Run as a daemon.

-- i Initialize the alias database.

-- m Deliver mail in the usual way (default).

-- p Print the mail queue.

-- s Speak SMTP on input side.

-- t Run in test mode.

-- v Just verify addresses, don't collect or deliver.

-- z Freeze the configuration file.

--Cfile Use a different configuration file. sendmail runs as the invoking user (rather than root) when this flag is specified.
+d Run as a daemon.
+D Same as d but runs in foreground. h Print the host status database. Η Purge the host status database. i Initialize the alias database.
+Deliver mail in the usual way (default). m p Print the mail queue.
+Speak SMTP on input side. s Run in test mode.
+Just verify addresses, don't collect or deliver. \mathbf{v} \mathbf{z} Freeze the configuration file.
+Only superuser can do this.
+Use a different configuration file. sendmail runs as the invoking user (rather than root) when this flag is specified. -dflag [-flag] [.level] Set debugging flag (or range of flags) to the specified level.

--dflag[-flag][.level]

-Set debugging flag (or range of flags) to the specified level.
 (The default is 1.)
-See "Debugging Flags" on page 254.

--Fname Set the full name of the sender to name.

--fname Set the name of the "From" person (the sender of the mail).
+See "sendmail Debugging Flags" on page 302.
+Set the full name of the sender to name.
+Set the name of the From person (the sender of the mail).
 This flag is ignored unless the user appears in the list of "trusted" users, or name is the same as the user's name.

--hcnt Set the "hop count" to cnt.
+Set the "hop count" to cnt.
 The hop count is incremented every time the mail is processed.
 When it reaches a limit, the mail is returned with an error message, the victim of an aliasing loop.

--n Don't do aliasing.
+Ignore dots alone on line by themselves on incoming messages.
+Set delivery status notification.
+Don't do aliasing.

-$-\infty$ value Set configuration option x to the specified value.
-These options are described in section "Configuration Options" on page 248.
+Set configuration option x to the specified value.
+These options are described in section "sendmail Configuration Options" on page 294.
+Set message-receiving protocol.
+Use the protocol name or a combination of protocol and hostname, for example, UUCP:ucbvax.